Did Lindsay Lohan Convert To Islam? Actress Deletes All Instagram Posts

 — ☪سبحان الله (@proudmuminun) June 11, 2016

-“They crucified me for it in America,” Lohan said.
 “They made me seem like Satan.
 I was a bad person for holding that Quran.”

 Good for @lindsaylohan.
 Everyone deserves some peace in their life.
 Reading Quran, moving to Dubai and charity work. https://t.co/c0uckeZNz5 pic.twitter.com/lqeGfONgN0